plausible/website/_posts/2022-01-16-is-google-analytics-illegal.md

 The Austrian Data Protection Authority has decided that the use of Google Analytics [violates the GDPR](https://noyb.eu/en/austrian-dsb-eu-us-data-transfers-google-analytics-illegal) as it is "subject to surveillance by U.S. intelligence services and can be ordered to disclose data of European citizens to them".
 This is because [the CLOUD Act](https://en.wikipedia.org/wiki/CLOUD_Act) allows US authorities to demand personal data from Google, Facebook and other US providers, even when they're operating in another jurisdiction.

 This is the first DPA decision regarding EEA-US data transfers and it's an exciting development for European privacy-first providers such as Plausible Analytics.
 According to Max Schrems and the noyb.eu team, this decision is relevant for almost all European websites.

 Most websites use Google Analytics, Facebook Connect and/or other US-owned cloud services.
 There were similar recent cases concerning the use of [Stripe](https://noyb.eu/en/edps-sanctions-parliament-over-eu-us-data-transfers-google-and-stripe) and the use of [Cookiebot / Akamai](https://iapp.org/news/a/new-eu-data-blockage-as-german-court-would-ban-many-cookie-management-providers/).

 Noyb has [filed 101 complaints](https://noyb.eu/en/101-complaints-eu-us-transfers-filed) throughout Europe concerning sites using Google Analytics and Facebook Connect.
 Similar decisions are now expected to drop in Germany, the Netherlands and other EU member states.
 You can read a more detailed [legal analysis here](https://gdprhub.eu/index.php?title=DSB_(Austria)_-_2021-0.586.257_(D155.027)).

 Before this ruling, we've listed many reasons [why you should remove Google Analytics from your site](https://plausible.io/blog/remove-google-analytics).
 This ruling is just the cherry on top.
 We don't want to spread fear, uncertainty and doubt as a marketing technique.
-If you're targetting Europeans, you should consider how this affects you and the US-owned services that you're using.
+If you're targeting Europeans, you should consider how this affects you and the US-owned services that you're using.

 We encourage you to discuss Google Analytics and this specific ruling with your lawyer to help you decide whether Google Analytics still allows you to fulfill the legal requirements that apply to you.

 ## Plausible Analytics is a genuine European Google Analytics alternative